KodeWithKK/VakilSahab.ai/backend/README.md

-# Docker Guide
+# How to run backend using docker

-- make sure you set current directory as the `backend` folder directory
+- Make sure you set `backend` folder as the current working directory

 ## Build Image